SinghArpit27/Programming-Concepts/README.md

 ## Here are some questions with test cases on the "if-else" concept, categorized as easy, medium, and hard.

 ---
+## Easy Level
+These questions and test cases are designed to reinforce basic "if-else" logic.
+---

 ### 1. **Check if a number is positive, negative, or zero**
    - **Question**: Write a program that checks if a given number is positive, negative, or zero.